McArthur-Alford/mmwave-deploy/README.md

 #### Radar Device
 ![image](https://github.com/user-attachments/assets/e9efbc20-9e45-4c6b-9e85-6997353fdb3b)

 The AWR device, when added, has the above default config.
 The serial number is the serial number of each radar.
-There is no handy list of these serial numbers unfortunately, though they are provided in the existing default config, which can be loaded when starting the dashboard.
+There is no handy way to get these numbers unfortunately, though they are provided in the existing default config, which can be loaded when starting the dashboard.
+Below are the numbers currently being used for each machine, in case you loose them:
+- M1: 00E23ED5
+- M2: 00E23EA9
+- M3: 00E23FD7

 All radars currently use the AWR1843AOP model, not the boost.
 It is important this is set correctly.